r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

 - Fork the [r-dev-env repository](https://github.com/r-devel/r-dev-env)
   on GitHub and clone it to your local machine.

+#### 2. Change to the Project Directory

 - Navigate to the r-dev-env directory where the project is located.

+#### 3. Create a Virtual Environment

 - Set up a Python virtual environment using the venv module.

     ```bash
     python3 -m venv venv

     ```

 #### 4. Activate the Virtual Environment

+- Activate the virtual environment to isolate dependencies.

     ```bash
     source ./venv/bin/activate